 My mission is to share valuable information with people who are

 seeking it and helping them in the journey of wellbeing.
 I welcome clients with different psychological concerns, different cultural backgrounds, and different sexualities.
-I mainly utilize techniques from internal family systems, cognitive behavioral therapy, client-centered therapy, and psychodynamic therapy.
+In therapy sessions, I create safety and acceptance so that clients can freely express themselves.
+I mainly use the psychodynamic approach in therapy, and I also use some techniques from other approaches like Cognitive Behavioral Therapy and Internal Family Systems Therapy.

 I have received a certification in Cognitive Behavioral Therapy (CBT) and Neuro-Linguistic Programming (NLP).
 I am a qualifying member of the College of Psychotherapists of Ontario and the Ontario Psychological Association.